-It is a place where we can observe many pieces of petrified trees thousands of years ago.
+It is a place where we can observe many pieces of petrified trees from thousands of years ago.

-It is a petrified tree 34 meters long, even if it does not seem so, that have had to reinforce it not to break.
+It is a petrified tree 34 meters long, even if it does not seem so, that has had to reinforce it not to break.
 It’s pretty amazing how many years it has and how well it keeps it!

 It has a panoramic view of an area that has many petrified tree stumps.

 Rainbow Forest Museum

 In addition to information, it is a museum with an exhibition of skeletons of not very large dinosaurs.